Theories of Consciousness (tcc)

 -

 The ontological question: What is the fundamental nature of consciousness?
-(Produced by physical processes, fundamental and non-derived, an illusion, the intrinsic character of physical reality.)
 This is not answered by the theories, though most assume an answer.

-This essay fills a gap in the Return to Consciousness project.
-The existing essays establish the ontological neutrality of science (The Generativity Question), the historical contingency of physicalism’s dominance (The Emergence of Physicalism), the asymmetry of skeptical standards (Asymmetric Methodological Restraint), the brute-fact structure of both frameworks (Where Explanation Stops), and the first-principles comparison (First-Principles Assessment).
+This essay extends the Return to Consciousness project from abstract ontological comparison to engagement with specific theories.
+The existing essays establish the ontological neutrality of science (The Generativity Question), the historical contingency of physicalism’s dominance (The Emergence of Physicalism), the asymmetry of skeptical standards (Asymmetric Methodological Restraint), the brute-fact structure of frameworks (Where Explanation Stops), and the first-principles comparison (First-Principles Assessment).
 But they engage “physicalism” as a category rather than as a landscape of specific, well-developed theories.

 This essay demonstrates that the project’s diagnostic tools — constraint-based reasoning, ontological portability, the production/correlation distinction — apply not only to physicalism in the abstract but to the specific theories that constitute contemporary consciousness science.
-The result is not a conflict between idealism and the science but a distinction between the science (which is ontologically neutral) and its default packaging (which is physicalist but detachable).
+The result is a clarification: the conflict between consciousness science and consciousness-first metaphysics is not what it appears to be.
+The science is ontologically portable.
+The conflict, where it exists, is at the level of packaging — and packaging is choice, not finding.

 Where the analysis is strongest

-The analysis is most secure in its diagnostic function: separating constraints from commitments, identifying the convergence pattern, and showing that the production inference is a commitment rather than a finding.
-These observations follow from the IBC methodology and the portability thesis established elsewhere in the project.
-They do not require accepting idealism.
+The diagnostic claims — separating constraints from commitments, identifying the complementarity pattern, mapping brute facts, and showing that the production inference is commitment rather than finding — follow from the IBC methodology and the portability thesis established elsewhere in the project.
+They do not require accepting analytic idealism.
+A reader who rejects the project’s broader idealist commitments but accepts these diagnostic moves has accepted what this essay claims to establish.

 Where the analysis is most exposed